 There are many avenues for reporting issues like this to Google and the search engine giant usually takes that feedback into account to help improve their algorithm.
 Still, Google is not 100% perfect and having the disavow tool available is incredibly helpful for websites who feel as though there are damaging links being pointed at their website.

 Google continues to make core updates to its algorithm so that any new methods of manipulation can be identified and either penalized or disallowed for ranking purposes.
-The ultimate reality is that Google is always going to address any shady practices that compromise their algorithm’s reputation.
+The ultimate reality is that Google is always going to address any shady practices that compromise its algorithm’s reputation.

 Knowing What isn’t Negative SEO